This thread has been bookmarked. Visit your bookmarked threads to review.

 Pro-Press & Van Hanger'sI always used a lot of Van Hangers.
 The clamp won't fit on the fitting without hitting the finish wall.

 They sure are nice when you need to install a valve in a leaking line.

 Third World Fire Extinguishers:A water spray bottle works really well to cool a soldered joint so it doesn't move.
 Its also handy for soldering in close places where you might burn the wood.
 Spray/soak it before you solder, It has to heat the water to vapor, and heat the wood to burn temperatures.

 Cooling hot jointWouldn't spraying a cooling joint with water be in the same category is wiping it with a wet or damp rag?

 I seem to recall several reports showing this causes minute fractures that may lead to failure down the road.
 I always let my joints cool on their own and then wipe them down with a dry rag once the solder sets up.Weil-McLain EG-45 connected to 392sqft of radiation via two 2" risers into a 3" drop header and 2" equalizer.
-Using Rectorseal Steamaster water treatment to greatly reduce corrosion in the boiler.
+EcoSteam ES-20 Advanced Control for Residential Steam boilers.
+Rectorseal Steamaster water treatment

 Steam system pictures updated 6/5/14.